tjacovich/ADSDataPipeline/README.md

 from every file and naively merge.
 In some files the data for a bibcode is spread acroos multiple lines (requiring merging of data).
 A few values values are computed (e.g., property) from the data read in.
+Some files contain arrays of data (reads, downloads) for each bibcode, some hold a couple values, some only one.
 Some detail data is not sent to master (e.g., author list read in but only number of authors is used).

 # Metrics Processing
-If we have read in cache, as we read the nonbib data one bibcode at a time we can compute the metrics record.
+If we have initialized the cache, as we read the nonbib data one bibcode at a time we can also compute the metrics record.
 Essensically the same core metrics code from the old pipeline is used the compute a metrics record.
 It is converted to a metrics protobuf and sent to master.

 # Describing And Reading Files
 About 30 files need to be consumed.
 As noted above, the different data files have different customs and quirks.
 This complicates reading all the files.
-This code deals with the complications in a single reader class, StandardFileReader in adsdata/reader.py.
+The code to deal with the complications in a single reader class, StandardFileReader in adsdata/reader.py.
 The goal of the reader is generate "ready to use" data that needs little further massaging.
 It supports a small "description language" where the idiosyncrasies and